Mohamed-M-Mire/Puplication-Ready-Volcano-Plot-Generator/README.md

 import pandas as pd
 import numpy as np

-# Assuming DEA_res_noDubs is a DataFrame containing the necessary data
+# Assuming DEA_res_noDubs is a DataFrame containing the necessary data...the Data folder has an example input data file
 generate_volcano_plot(
     DEA_res_noDubs,
     lfcutoff=1.5,